History of Martin Scorsese in Timeline

 Loading Video...

-October 20, 2023: Killers of the Flower Moon released theatrically
+2023: Killers of the Flower Moon Release

 Loading Video...

-In January 2024, it was revealed that Martin Scorsese's potential film about Jesus would likely be his next film, co-written with Kent Jones, based on the Shūsaku Endō novel "A Life of Jesus".
+In January 2024, more details were revealed about Martin Scorsese's film about Jesus, stating that it would likely be his next film and that he had co-written it with Kent Jones, based on the Shūsaku Endō novel A Life of Jesus.

-2024: Scorsese narrates Made in England: The Films of Powell and Pressburger
+2024: Scorsese Narrates Made in England: The Films of Powell and Pressburger

-In 2024, Martin Scorsese narrated the documentary film "Made in England: The Films of Powell and Pressburger" directed by David Hinton.
+In 2024, Martin Scorsese narrated the documentary film Made in England: The Films of Powell and Pressburger, directed by David Hinton.

 February 2025: Scorsese to direct mob movie set in Hawaii

-In March 2025, it was announced that Martin Scorsese would be adapting Marilynne Robinson's "Home" for Apple TV+ with Leonardo DiCaprio starring.
+In March 2025, it was announced that Martin Scorsese would be adapting Marilynne Robinson's Home for Apple TV+ with Leonardo DiCaprio starring.